bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/week-1/W01D1-LOs-explained.md

 ## Expressions and Functions (W1D1) - Learning Objectives

 ### Expressions
-1. Given a working REPL interface, write and execute a statement that will print "hello world” using console.log
+1. Given a working REPL interface, write and execute a statement that will print "hello world" using console.log
 - We can use the `console.log` function to print out statements during code execution.
 While we are learning introductory material, this may be our end goal.
 Moving forward, `console.log` will become very valuable not as an end result, but as a tool to aid us in debugging larger and more complex pieces of code.
 ```js
 console.log("hello world");